 Learning Flamenco guitar is a riveting adventure, full of historical intrigue and technical challenges.
-For those of us who haven’t lived extensively in Spain or other places where flamenco music is an integral part of life, it can be difficult to get your bearings or gain even a basic understanding of where to get started.
+For those of us who haven’t lived extensively in Spain or other places where flamenco music is an integral part of life, it can be difficult to know where to begin.

 Perhaps the best introductory approach is to become familiar with the most common flamenco styles, known as palos or toques (from the guitarist perspective).

-So instead of saying a piece is played Andante in 3/4 time, E phrygian mode, and then describing accent marks and chord progressions, one can simply say this is a “Soleá” toque, and know generally what to expect.
+Instead, one can simply say this is a “Soleá” toque, and know generally what to expect!

 While flamenco guitar is usually improvisational based on the norms of a given toque, there are well-known compositions, familiar ‘licks’, and standard phrases that players will incorporate on a regular basis.¹